BitWattr/NoAI-LG/README.md

 # How it works?
  ## Tokenizer
   The tokenizer used is specifically designed. it tokenizes common phrases rather than just individual words
+ ## Translation
+  First a similiarity matrix(a matrix detailing how much each token is similiar to every other token in voabulary) is made by identifying patterns in training dataset(sentences).
+During inference(translation) this similiarity matrix is used to replace words(tokens).

+# Future
+ Question answering
+ language generation
+ summarization